astronomer/astronomer-cosmos/docs/getting_started/execution-modes.rst

 1. Only supports the ``dbt resource type`` models to be run asynchronously using Airflow deferrable operators.
 All other resources are executed synchronously using dbt commands as they are in the ``local`` execution mode.
 2. Only supports BigQuery as the target database.
 If a profile target other than BigQuery is specified, Cosmos will error out saying that the target database is not supported with this execution mode.
 3. Only works for ``full_refresh`` models.
 There is pending work to support other modes.
+4. Only Support for the Bigquery profile type
+5. Users need to provide ProfileMapping parameter in ProfileConfig

 Example DAG: